antonkril/antonkril.github.io/_posts/2014-6-3-lazy-loading-of-objects.md

 layout: post
 title: Lazy Loading of Objects
 ---
 Objects should be lazy-loaded with Proxies.
-It allows client code to be agnostic of whether original object is already loaded or not.
+It allows client code to be agnostic of whether original object is already loaded, or not.

 ```php
 <?php